 Visit Boston Orthopaedic P.C. for Torn Rotator Cuff Treatment

 If you have a rotator cuff injury, you need to acquire treatment.
-At Boston Orthopaedic, PC., serving Fall River and New Bedford, MA, we will first do a comprehensive examination of your rotator cuff to determine the cause of the tear.
+At Boston Orthopaedic, PC., serving Fall River, Springfield, and New Bedford, MA, we will first do a comprehensive examination of your rotator cuff to determine the cause of the tear.
 From there, we can provide orthopedic care and physical therapy for treatment.
-Call us at (508) 675-2840 to schedule an appointment.
+Call one of our locations to schedule an appointment.